Truncated long-range percolation of words on the square lattice: Generalization

-Indeed, it suffices to set $\alpha(n) = c_1\beta(n)$ for a suitably large $c_1$ depending on $L$, where $L$ is chosen in terms of $p$ and $\varepsilon$, as detailed earlier in this section.
-This choice ensures an analogous property to those obtained in \eqref{Eqc} and \eqref{EqC1}.
-Additionally, the bound in \eqref{BR} implies that $|B_1| \leq c(\alpha(n))^3 < C(\beta(n))$, for some positive constants $c$ and $C$.
-Consequently, the second assumption in this remark leads to a result analogous to Lemma~\ref{good_vert}.
+We do not present a detailed proof of Theorem~\ref{teogen}, as it can be obtained by a straightforward adaptation of the arguments used in the proof of Theorem~\ref{teo1}.
+Indeed, compared to \eqref{h}, it suffices to set $h(n) = \lceil C( nq_{2n})^{-1}\rceil$ for a suitably large $C$ depending on $L$, where $L$ is chosen in terms of $p$ and $\varepsilon$, as described earlier.
+In particular, if we want the asymptotic estimates used in the proof of Theorem~\ref{teo1} to remain valid, then the condition $h(n)\to\infty$ is necessary, which in turn implies that $nq_{2n}\to 0$.
+Additionally, the bound in \eqref{BR} implies that, in each run of the growth algorithm, $|B_1| \leq \tilde{c}(h(n))^3< c\beta(n)$, for some positive constants $\tilde{c}$ and $c$.
+Consequently, assumption (ii) above, similarly to \eqref{divergence}, yields a result analogous to Lemma~\ref{successful}.